DeSaad: Fictional character biography

-DeSaad's origins were revealed during Darkseid's chess game with Eclipso.
-After Eclipso told Darkseid of how he had caused the Biblical Great Flood, Darkseid shared how he had corrupted an innocent youth by tricking him into believing the youth's cat had killed his other pet, a bird.
+DeSaad was originally a New God from New Genesis who was manipulated by Darkseid, leader of Apokolips.
+Darkseid tricked DeSaad into believing that his cat had killed his other pet, a bird.
 Goading the boy to avenge the bird, Darkseid manipulates the youth into burying the cat alive.
-The bird returned, having flown off, and in a rage, the youth killed the bird and left New Genesis to become Darkseid's lackey.
+The bird returns, having flown off; in a rage, DeSaad kills the bird and leaves New Genesis to become Darkseid's lackey.